Crayson designed by Beam10 November,2011

-Crayson is a state agent exclusively focused on selling luxury flats and houses in the Notting Hill region of North West London.
-The company approached graphic design agency Beam to develop an identity that could “exude confidence, stand out from its competitors and feel established.
+Crayson is a estate agent exclusively focused on selling luxury flats and houses in the Notting Hill district of North West London.
+The company approached graphic design studio Beam to develop an identity that could “exude confidence, stand out from its competitors and feel established.
 More private members club than glass-windowed high-street shop.”

 “Beam put together the team – from copywriter to interior architects, illustrators, programmers and photographers – to create a suitably different and memorable visual and literal language to reflect the brands objectives.
 From customized Pashley bikes to bespoke Hampers and Keyrings, exterior and interior signage, murals and a complete suite of printed marketing collateral, Beam has given Crayson an identity that is easy for them to own and is consistent across a broad range of touchpoints.”